stuebersystems/doc.sherlock.en/README.md

 # CONFIRE SHERLOCK Documentation

 This is the English documentation for [CONFIRE SHERLOCK](https://sherlock.stueber.co.uk).
 The documentation is Open Source and we have implemented it using [MkDocs](https://www.mkdocs.org) and [Material for MkDocs](https://squidfunk.github.io/mkdocs-material).
-Push-Requests in the master-branch are triggered in [AppVeyor](https://www.appveyor.com) so that each change is published automatically.
+Push Requests in the master-branch are triggered in [AppVeyor](https://www.appveyor.com) so that each change is published automatically.

 ## Install MkDocs for Windows